 There is one variation in the way Restriction structures are serialized.
 In the context of ROP buffers, such as RopRestrict or RopSetSearchCriteria, all count fields (such as the number of subrestrictions of an AndRestriction) are 16 bits wide.
-But in the context of Extended Rules, as specified in [MS-OXRULE], these counts are 32 bits wide.
+But, in the context of Extended Rules, as specified in [MS-OXRULE], or Search Folder Definition Messages, as specified in [MS-OXOSRCH], these counts are 32 bits wide.
 Such fields are identified as COUNT fields throughout section 2.14.